joelwilliam2005/kubearmor-linux-edr/policies/user-activity/README.md

 # User Activity

-KubeArmor cannot directly monitor user activity, but it can partially cover it using process execution telemetry.
+KubeArmor cannot directly monitor user activity, but it can partially cover it using process execution and file operation telemetry.

 ## User Logon